dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 103 =
+* Added content width back in, feels so pointless
+* Can't use the real "->"

+= 102 =
+* in semper-fi-lite/inc/footer-widgets/html.php "_()" changed to "__()"
+* learned about the plugin "Theme Sniffer" and fixed all the errors
+* fixed issue with the single page comments not displaying
+* fixed issue where the customizer modifed css for navigation wouldn't enqueue properly
+* updated semper-fi-lite/woocommerce/global/quantity-input.php to reflect the chances made in the woocommerce 4.0 update
+* After clicking "Older News" the "Square Boxes", "Above the Fold", and "Store Front / Woocommerce Display Products" no longer display

 = 101 =
 * Removed theme promotions on semper-fi-lite\inc\store-front\html.php and semper-fi-lite\inc\store-front\customizer.php
 * Moved semper-fi-lite\inc\open-graph-protocol\ from the theme over to the premium plugin because a third party api key is plugin territory